 The Peninsula Pulse is Door County’s resources for news, arts and entertainment.

 Founded in 1996 by David Eliot and Tom McKenzie, the Pulse was launched to bring a fresh perspective to the people, lifestyle, arts, and literature culture of the Door County peninsula.
-Now owned by Eliot and Egg Harbor native Myles Dannhausen Jr, the Peninsula Pulse and its distribution and film companies employ 15 full-time and up 10 part-time employees dedicated to bringing the stories of Door County to pursue a career in arts management in Los Angeles, and Madeline (Johnson) Harrison bought into the company to lead the advertising team.
+Now owned by Eliot and Egg Harbor native Myles Dannhausen Jr, the Peninsula Pulse and its distribution and film companies employ 15 full-time and up 10 part-time employees dedicated to bringing the stories of Door County to print, the web, and film.

 Today the paper is the area’s trusted resource for local news, entertainment, opinion, and arts news.
 The Pulse claims a staff of writers, reporters, editors, and salespeople deeply entwined with the ethic of the peninsula and strives to be not just a reflection of its community, but a driving force of change and self-examination.

 Inside its pages, the Pulse contains the area’s most comprehensive event calendar, gallery and arts information, the best of regional literature, thoughtful news coverage, feature stories and interviews, stunning photography, business information and listings, regular columnists, classifieds, humor, horoscopes and much more – in short, the Pulse reveals the real tapestry of Door County.